istio/istio/tests/integration/README.md

   -istio.test.revision string
         Overwrite the default namespace label (istio-enabled=true) with revision lable (istio.io/rev=XXX). (default is no overwrite)

+  -istio.test.skip []string
+        Skip tests matching the regular expression.
+This follows the semantics of -test.run.

   -istio.test.skipVM bool
         Skip all the VM related parts in all the tests. (default is "false")